nitrado/libSteamProt/README.md

 Sample udp server is included, which is simulating a CSGO server

 ## History

+0.2 - 08.07.2015
+* added csharp support
+* modified interface make it easier to use it in other languages

 0.1 - Initial Release<br />
 * simplified implementation of steam query protocol server core